Implementation of an Interface

 Requirement: The project which is currently open has at least one interface object.

-In the device tree, select Application and click .
+In the device tree, select the Application object and click the Project → Add Object → POU menu command.

 The Add POU dialog opens.